-Experts rethink the enterprise in era of rapid digitalisation as GITEX Global 2023 comes to a successful close
+Experts Rethink the Enterprise in Era of Rapid Digitalisation as GITEX GLOBAL 2023 Comes to a Successful Close

-- Experts at a cybersecurity panel highlighted the need for cyber diplomacy based on bilateral agreements to share threat intelligence
+A report by Khazna Data Centres found that 89% of business leaders believe digitalisation will be critical to business success.
+Experts at a cybersecurity panel highlighted the need for cyber diplomacy based on bilateral agreements to share threat intelligence.

 The 43rd edition of GITEX GLOBAL took place from October 16-20, 2023, the blockbuster tech showpiece once again reaching full capacity at the Dubai World Trade Centre as it hosted more than 6,000 exhibitors.
 GITEX GLOBAL and Expand North Star (which took place at Dubai Harbour from October 15-20) comprised a combined 41 halls spanning 2.7 million sq. ft of exhibition space, a 40% growth year-on-year with 1,800 startups across both shows.
 The events converged the best minds and most visionary companies to scrutinise, challenge, define, and empower the digital agendas of the world.